BonoboPLC/lojjo_wiki/administration/games/lottery.md

 | Match 2 | Win $2|

-## Lottery Accounting
+## Accounting Workflow

+The following is a describtion of the movement of funds within the player and system accounts for Lottery games.

-Player pays the total Cost of the ticket which consists of the Buy-in and the Rake.
+The process starts when Player pays the total Cost of the ticket which consists of the Buy-in and the Rake.

 The Buy-in portion is transferred to the Game Trust account upon sale.
-This amount should be caliberated to cover the prizes defined in your payout table.
+This amount should be caliberated to cover the prizes as defined in your payout table.

+The Rake portion is transferred to the Commission Earned account upon sale.

+At the end of the game, the prizes are paid from the Game Trust account.
+If  there is less funds than were originally estiamted to pay prizes, then money is transferred back from the Commissions Earned account to the Game Trust account to cover the deficit.